Ons-zerai/Sending-SCD30-sensor-data-to-a-network-server-via-LoRaWAN-protocol-/README.md

                                              /***** Sending data to a network server via LoRaWAN protocol *****/
                                              *******************************************************************

-                                           /// This project was build using STM32CubeIDE with HAL librairies ///
+                                           /// This project was built using STM32CubeIDE with HAL librairies ///

 To use this driver, you must import the project named LoRaWAN_End_Node from STM32WL firmware then you ought to activate I2C communication and generate the code.